 Ready to plan your USA vacation?
 Get started with this United States Travel Guide, including where to go, when to visit, and how to get around.

 Where to go in the United States

-Established in 1630 by Puritans, Boston is one of the most historic cities in the United States and a must-see for travellers.
+Established in 1630 by Puritans, Boston is one of the most historic cities in the United States and a must-see for travelers.
 Boston’s past interweaves into its present.
-The New England city is a unique blend of old & new, making it a fantastic destination for history buffs and culture loves alike.
+The New England city is a unique blend of old & new, making it a fantastic destination for history buffs and culture lovers alike.

 No American city sits on more travel bucket lists than New York City.
 The largest city in North America, New York City hardly needs an introduction.
 Its most iconic landmarks—the Empire State Building, the Statue of Liberty, and Brooklyn Bridge—are symbols for both the city and even the USA as a whole.

 It’s rarely easy to plan a trip to New York City.
 There’s so much to see & do that a quick visit never seems enough.
 Even without stepping inside one of its innumerable museums & galleries, you can easily load up an itinerary to excess.
 Better yet is to slow down.
 Explore the streets without agenda and let the alluring world city unfold before your eyes.

 Ready to plan your trip to New York City?
 Get started with these resources…